- Teaching Resources

 Our popular game, SillyBulls, is a fun phonics practice game where students can master identifying how many syllables a word has.

 Building solid phonics skills is essential for students’ future literacy success.
 Phonics instruction must start in kindergarten, progressing from simple to more complex phonetic patterns.
 Learners should be taught several strategies to decode words, such as using pictures; sounding the word out; looking for word chunks; and making connections to words they know.
+All these strategies can be found in our online phonics activities and practice games.
 Students should be instructed to tune into word parts and patterns while simultaneously thinking about the meaning of the words.

 English Language Learners (ELLs) and emergent readers benefit from the support of seeing, hearing, and playing with letters and word segments as they learn to speak and read English.
 This Reading Skills Pyramid helps teachers and parents understand the developmental stages of phonics skills that impact reading and spelling.